Holiday Decorating With Cranberries

 It's easier to make than it looks.
 Start with an 8-inch-square clear glass vase.
 Cut a piece of floral foam to a size that lets a layer of cranberries fit between the foam and the vase.
 Cover with water.
 Into the foam, insert red roses, striped 'Hocus Pocus' roses, red tulips and gold-tipped cedar (all available from florists) and silvery ornaments.
 Thread cranberries on thin florist's wire to loop above the arrangement.

 Another easy, impressive centerpiece idea: Pour water into a watertight container.
 Add cranberries, rosemary and citrus for color.
 Submerge cans to make indentations for votives, and freeze.

-Wide candles take shelter inside glass vases one-quarter full of Snow Wonder instant snow and topped with cranberries.
+Wide candles take shelter inside glass vases one-quarter full of artificial snow and topped with cranberries.